-As of April 30, 2022, our principal sources of liquidity were cash and cash equivalents of \$247.8 million.
+As of April 30, 2023, our principal sources of liquidity were cash and cash equivalents of \$216.9 million.
 We believe our existing cash and cash equivalents will be sufficient to meet our projected operating requirements for at least the next 12 months.
-Our cash flows, including net cash used in or provided by operating activities, may vary significantly from quarter to quarter, due to the timing of billings, cash collections and lease payments, significant marketing events and related expenses, and the potential effects of the COVID-19 pandemic, among other factors.
+Our cash flows, including net cash used in or provided by operating activities, may vary significantly from quarter to quarter, due to the timing of billings, cash collections and lease payments, significant marketing events and related expenses, and other factors.